Faculty

 Alyssa Moller, MD

-Alyssa Moller, MD, is an Instructor in Medicine in the Division of Hospital Medicine.
+Alyssa Moller, MD, is an Assistant Professor of Medicine in the Division of Hospital Medicine.
 She attends on a mix of hospitalist direct care, inpatient teaching service, medicine consults, and ED hospitalist.
 She is involved in several projects on the topic of addiction medicine aimed to enhance hospitalist education of important topics in addiction, improve inpatient Epic order sets for opiate use disorder, and increase implementation of medication assisted therapy for opiate abuse.
 She also interviews applicants for the IM residency program and serves on committees for hospitalist recruitment and compensation.

 Zachary Morgan, MD